IIIF/api/source/presentation/4.0/model.md

 The vertical projection angle from the top plane to the bottom plane of the camera's field of view, specified in degrees.
 The horizontal projection angle is dependent on the aspect ratio of the client's viewport.

-The value _MUST_ be a floating point number greater than 0 and less than 180, and is measured in degrees.
+The value _MUST_ be a floating point number greater than 0.0 and less than 180.0, and is measured in degrees.
 If this property is not specified, then the default value is client-dependent.

 * A PerspectiveCamera _SHOULD_ have the `fieldOfView` property.<br/>
   Clients _SHOULD_ process the `fieldOfView` property on a PerspectiveCamera.

+{% include api/code_header.html %}
 ```json-doc
 { "fieldOfView": 50.0 }
 ```